 associated with extreme value in mobile services.
 And when they launched in 2010 with a call rate of only 15c a minute – later reduced to 12c – it was a revolution in a market.
 Until then, the average mobile call could cost you a dollar a minute and you’d have to weigh up the relative value of “cap” plans to try to get your call and text spending to a reasonable level.

 Times have changed, with unlimited calls and texts almost the new normal. amaysim’s responded to this trend by making all their plans unlimited as well.
-Not only that, but they also added unlimited international calls to ten countries – including the UK, USA, China and India – to each and every plan.
-On the higher plans you also get 300 minutes of calls to a further 22 countries.
+Not only that, but they also added unlimited international calls to ten countries on the $30+ plans – including the UK, USA, China and India.
+On the higher tier two plans you also get 300 minutes of calls to a further 22 countries.
 That’s great for those who have friends or family anywhere from Greece to Vietnam.
 But if you’re looking more towards a plan that you’ll primarily use within Australia, amaysim’s big point of difference is data.

 Unlike Boost, amaysim plans feature a straight data allowances per 28 days.
 The telco runs on the Optus 4G Plus network

 – a network that has been performing exceptionally well in urban areas with speeds the equal of Telstra’s.
-It’s at the $40 price point where amaysim’s data allowances start to pull ahead of Boost’s, with a hefty 7GB to chew through across your 28 days.
-Jumping up to the $50 plan gives you 9GB, more than enough to cover all but the most extreme power users.
-This 9GB plan also comes with the extra 300 minutes to 22 countries to sweeten the deal.
+It’s at the $40 price point where amaysim’s data allowances start to pull ahead of Boost’s, with a hefty 10GB to chew through across your 28 days.
+Jumping up to the $50 plan gives you 14GB, more than enough to cover all but the most extreme power users.
+This 14GB plan also comes with the extra 300 minutes to 22 countries to sweeten the deal.

 You can sign up with amaysim on a post-paid basis – so all your calls are itemised on a bill.
 Or, you can just grab a SIM (they deliver free within 3 days) for any of the amaysim prepaid plans and apply a recharge to it.
 Either way, there’s no contract to worry about, and you can change plans or move to another provider at any time regardless of whether you’re prepaid or postpaid.